 What Type of Frying Pan is the Healthiest?

-You’re good with either marble frying pans or ceramic frying pans because they don’t need you to apply oil before cooking.
+You’re good with either marble or ceramic frying pans because they don’t need you to apply oil before cooking.
 Remember, with less oil, your meals will be healthier.
 Also, they don’t emit harmful gases when heated at a very high temperature.

-Another reason why they are the healthiest choices is their non-reactivity with the ingredients of your food.
+Another reason they are the healthiest choices is their non-reactivity with the ingredients of your food.
 So, you can choose a ceramic frying pan or a marble frying pan.

 Is marble good for cooking?